sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 | | Application Security | Availability and Continuity Management |
 | | Incident Response | Application Management |

-### Cloud Transformation Value Chain
+## Cloud Transformation Value Chain
 ![Alt text](image-55.png)

-### AWS CAF – Transformation Domains
+## AWS CAF – Transformation Domains
-- Technology - using the cloud to migrate and modernize legacy infrastructure, applications, data and analytics platforms…
+- **Technology** - using the cloud to migrate and modernize legacy infrastructure, applications, data and analytics platforms…
-- Process - digitizing, automating, and optimizing yourbusiness operations
+- **Process** - digitizing, automating, and optimizing yourbusiness operations
     - leveraging new data and analytics platforms to create actionable insights
     - using machine learning (ML) to improve your customer service experience…
-- Organization - Reimagining your operating model
+- **Organization** - Reimagining your operating model
     - Organizing your teams around products and value streams
     - Leveraging agile methods to rapidly iterate and evolve
-- Product – reimagining your business model by creating new value propositions (products & services) and revenue models
+- **Product** – reimagining your business model by creating new value propositions (products & services) and revenue models

-### AWS CAF - Transformation Phases
+## AWS CAF - Transformation Phases
-- Envision – demonstrate how the Cloud will accelerate business outcomes by identifying transformation opportunities and create a foundation for your digital transformation
+- **Envision** – demonstrate how the Cloud will accelerate business outcomes by identifying transformation opportunities and create a foundation for your digital transformation
-- Align – identify capability gaps across the 6 AWS CAF Perspectives which results in an Action Plan
+- **Align** – identify capability gaps across the 6 AWS CAF Perspectives which results in an Action Plan
-- Launch – build and deliver pilot initiatives in production and demonstrate incremental business value
+- **Launch** – build and deliver pilot initiatives in production and demonstrate incremental business value
-- Scale – expand pilot initiatives to the desired scale while realizing the desired business benefits
+- **Scale** – expand pilot initiatives to the desired scale while realizing the desired business benefits

-## Right Sizing
-### AWS Right Sizing
+## AWS Right Sizing
-- EC2 has many instance types, but choosing the most powerful instance type isn’t the best choice, because the cloud is elastic
+- EC2 has many instance types, but choosing the most powerful instance type isn’t the best choice, because the cloud is **elastic**
-- Right sizing is the process of matching instance types and sizes to your workload performance and capacity requirements at the lowest possible cost
+- Right sizing is the process of matching instance types and sizes to your workload performance and capacity requirements **at the lowest possible cost**
-- Scaling up is easy so always start small
+- **Scaling up is easy so always start small**
 - It’s also the process of looking at deployed instances and identifying opportunities to eliminate or downsize without compromising capacity or other requirements, which results in lower costs
 - It’s important to Right Size…
-    - before a Cloud Migration
+    - **before a Cloud Migration**
-    - continuously after the cloud onboarding process (requirements change over time)
+    - **continuously after the cloud onboarding process (requirements change over time)**
 - CloudWatch, Cost Explorer, Trusted Advisor, 3rd party tools can help

-## AWS Ecosystem
-### AWS Ecosystem - AWS Support
+## AWS Ecosystem - AWS Support
 ![Alt text](image-56.png)

-### AWS Marketplace
+## AWS Marketplace
-- Digital catalog with thousands of software listings from independent software vendors (3rd party)
+- Digital catalog with thousands of software listings from **independent software vendors** (3rd party)
 - Example:
     - Custom AMI (custom OS, firewalls, technical solutions…)
     - CloudFormation templates
     - Software as a Service
     - Containers
 - If you buy through the AWS Marketplace, it goes into your AWS bill
-- You can sell your own solutions on the AWS Marketplace
+- You can **sell your own solutions** on the AWS Marketplace

-### AWS Training
+## AWS Training
 - AWS Digital (online) and Classroom Training (in-person or virtual)
 - AWS Private Training (for your organization)
 - Training and Certification for the U.S Government